chenasraf/sofmani/README.md

    - Executes arbitrary shell commands.
    - **Options**:
-     - `opts.command`: The command to execute.
+     - `opts.command`: The command to execute for installing.
+     - `opts.update_command`: The command to execute for updating.

 4. **`group`**